Human Rights Act and Penalties: how to determine whether a person is liable to a penalty

 Once you have issued the HRA message and the person has confirmed that they understand their rights, see CH300500, you will need to establish why and how something was wrong.

 Until you have established all the facts you will not be able to decide whether what is wrong is culpable, that is, whether the person is liable to a penalty.
-The nature of the behaviour that you will need to consider depends on the relevant penalty legislation see CH300300.
+The nature of the behaviour that you will need to consider depends on the relevant penalty legislation.

 To establish culpability you must be confident that you have sufficient evidence about the behaviour to convince a reviewing officer or tribunal that on a balance of probabilities the person is liable to a penalty.
 Even though a penalty is considered to be ‘criminal’ under Article 6 ECHR, the evidential standard remains the civil standard of “the balance of probabilities” and not the criminal standard of “beyond all reasonable doubt”.

-For failures to notify, VAT & Excise wrongdoing, and the withholding of information by failing to file returns, you need to confirm that the person did not have a reasonable excuse.
+For failures to notify, VAT & Excise wrongdoing, and the withholding of information by failing to file returns, you need to check that the person did not have a reasonable excuse.

 For guidance about reasonable excuse, see